-Soccer - Player Development
+Basketball - Player Development

-- All participants have a basic understanding of the NFHS playing rules

-- All participants have the ability to dribble, pass and shoot

-- Only athletes can score

-- The goalie must be an athlete

-- Score is kept

-- Standings will be kept

-- Sportsmanship is a top priority

-- Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitled "Principle of Meaningful Involvement."

-- Season culminates in a championship tournament following NHIAA Tournament By-Laws

-- NFHS Rules govern play

-- All other rules contained in the NHIAA Policy and Procedures Manual apply
+- All participants have a basic understanding of the NFHS playing rules - All players on the floor have the ability to dribble, pass, and shoot - Follows a regular practice schedule as needed and set by the coach and or AD - Only athletes can score (should a team be in a bonus situation and a partner is fouled, the partner can take the foul shots) - Score is kept - Sportsmanship is a top priority - No back court guarding - Standings will be kept - Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitled "Principle of Meaningful Involvement." - Season culminates in a championship tournament following NHIAA Tournament Bv-Laws - All other rules contained in the NHIAA Policy and Procedures Manual apply - NFHS Rules govern play.
+Only slight modifications are acceptable for success to include: - Traveling called if a player has a clear advantage because of the travel - Double dribble called if a player has a clear advantage because of the double dribble - Wheelchair / walker bound athletes can participate to the extent to which their chair/walker does not poses a safety risk to other competitors (i.e. inbounding)

-Soccer - Recreational
+Basketball - Recreational

-- All participants have a limited understanding of the NFHS playing rules

-- Participants have limited ability to dribble, pass and shoot

-- Only athletes can score

-- The goalie must be an athlete

-- Score is kept

-- Sportsmanship is a top priority

-- Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitled "Principle of Meaningful Involvement."

-- Season may culminate in a jamboree type activity

-- All of the athletes have disabilities which require them to be in school until they reach the age of 21

-- No standings kept

-- Coaches meet prior to the game to share specific athlete needs

-- NFHS playing rules are highly modified for success.
-Modifications include but not limited to:

-- Wheelchairs / walkers are allowed on the field

-- One-on-one para or aids are allowed onto the field to assist an athlete (count as one player)

-- Coaches allowed to coach from the field

-- Running time

-- Modification of field and or goal

-- Teams do not switch goals at halftime

-- No offside called
+- All participants have a limited understanding of the NFHS playing rules - All players on the floor have a limited ability to dribble, pass and shoot - Follows a regular practice schedule as needed and set by the coach and or AD - Only athletes can score - Score is kept - Sportsmanship is a top priority - No back court guarding - Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitled "Principle of Meaningful Involvement." - Season may culminate in a jamboree type activity - All of the athletes have disabilities which require them to be in school until they reach the age of 21 - No standings kept - Coaches meet prior to the game to share specific athlete needs - NFHS playing rules are highly modified for success.
+Modifications include but not limited to the following: - Wheelchairs / walkers are allowed on the court - Traveling and double dribbles are allowed - One-on-one para or aids are allowed onto the court to assist an athlete - Coaches allowed to coach from the court - · Running time - Modification of court and or basket - Teams do not switch goals/baskets at halftime

-Sport Specific Policies & Procedures Unified Soccer; Recreational
+Sport Specific Policies & Procedures

+Unified Basketball; Player Development

-2022 Teams (16)
+2023-24 Teams (11)